Big Scam: Congress stages walkout in Lok Sabha over electoral bonds

 "There used to be control over the influence of the rich on politics earlier, this scheme introduced through the 2017 budget made donation anonymous," he said.

-People don't know who is the donor, who is the receiver and how much money has been given, said the Congress leacder citing documents gathered through the RTI Act to make his point.
+People don't know who is the donor, who is the receiver and how much money has been given, said the Congress leader citing documents gathered through the RTI Act to make his point.

 Tewari's reference to the role of the Prime Minister's Office prompted Speaker Om Birla to turn off his mic and ask another member to raise the issue.